simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 #### **1) Logistic Regression**

 I always like to start with a simple model like Logistic Regression because it’s easy to train and quick to interpret.
-I find these kinds of models make great a baseline, they help set a benchmark for performance.
-If more complex models don’t outperform it, that usually means there is an issue with the data- either there’s not enough of it, or the data just doesn’t provide enough information for the model to learn well form it.
+I find these kinds of models make a great baseline as they help set a benchmark for performance.
+If more complex models don’t perform better, that usually means there is an issue with the data - either there’s not enough of it or the data just doesn’t provide enough information for the model to learn well from it.

 #### **2).
 Support Vector Machine (SVM)**